-We can attend your rental property taking the sample of your drinking water using our lab approved sample bottles from £72+Vat then arrange for the Laboratory to carry out a suitable lead in water analysis for you.
+We can attend your rental property taking the sample of your drinking water using our lab approved sample bottles from £72+Vat then arrange for the UKAS approved Laboratory to carry out a suitable lead in water analysis for you.
 Once this has been done and the results are available a Lead Testing certificate of analysis will be issued stating the test results.
-Lead Testing results need to be under 3 micrograms per litre to be considered a pass.
+Although the government has now removed any mention of lead levels from their guidance we understand that most testing providers and water suppliers will recommend no further action if the Lead content is below 10 micrograms/litre (drinking water quality standard).
+Therefore Lead Testing results need to be under 10 micrograms per litre to be considered a pass.

 If you require Lead Water Testing in Edinburgh or Lothians for your rental property get in touch with Lothian PAT Testing. https://www.lothianpattesting.co.uk/contact